-In October 2021, the Kilkenny County Council Library Service will launch a new range of Autism friendly services.
+In October 2021, the Kilkenny County Council Library Service launched a new range of Autism friendly services.
 These include a new toy and sensory resource collection (which includes a wide range of toys and sensory resources which help the development of gross motor skills, fine motor skills and play and life skills), a specialised Autism friendly book collection, a social story for your local Library so that you can prepare students for a visit to the Library, and a sensory box, which is now available at your local Library to help students to enjoy a better sensory experience during their visit.
 In February 2022, Kilkenny Library Service was awarded Autism-Friendly Status from AsIAm.

-Based on some of the best contemporary children’s authors and illustrators, Bookville in a Book is sure to inspire children, teachers and parents/guardians.
-Packed with fun and exciting interactive activities to suit children from 5 - 12 years, this will be an activity book to treasure, and you can enjoy it at any time!
-There are also Shadow Puppet and Bookmark Making video workshops available.
+Based on some of the best contemporary children’s authors and illustrators, the Bookville Festival is sure to inspire children, teachers and parents/guardians.
+Packed with fun and exciting interactive activities to suit children from five - 12 years, the Bookville booklet is an activity book to treasure, and you can enjoy it at any time!
+There are also Shadow Puppet and Bookmark Making video workshops available to view online.
 Bookville is brought to you by the Kilkenny County Council Library Service and the Kilkenny County Council Arts Office, supported by the Creative Ireland Programme.

-A number of useful presentations for teachers, SNAs and parents/guardians have been developed by the HSE Child and Adolescent Mental Health Services (CAMHS) and the National Educational Psychological Service (NEPS), in partnership with Kilkenny Education Centre.
-These presentations have been developed to assist, inform and guide adults who are in contact with children who are transitioning from Primary to Post Primary school, but they will also be useful for teachers, SNAs and parents/guardians of all children and young people who are returning to school following closures.
+A number of useful presentations for teachers, Special Needs Assistants (SNAs) and parents/guardians have been developed by the HSE Child and Adolescent Mental Health Services (CAMHS) and the National Educational Psychological Service (NEPS), in partnership with Kilkenny Education Centre.
+These presentations have been developed to assist, inform and guide adults who are in contact with children who are transitioning from Primary to Post Primary school, but they will also be useful for teachers, SNAs and parents/guardians of all children and young people who are returning to school.

 ClassDojo is a communication app for teachers, parents/guardians, and students.
 The app connects teachers with parents/guardians and students, sharing what's being learned in the classroom through photos, videos and messages.
 The PDST Digital Technologies Team have a page of content dedicated to ClassDojo.

 Primary teachers, Special Needs Assistants (SNAs) and parents/guardians may be interested in the free Enable Ireland Assistive Technology in Primary Education e-Learning course.
 This self-directed online course takes approximately 1.25 hours to complete and gives a broad overview of the areas where technology can enhance a student’s learning and performance.

-In March 2021, in partnership with Co.
-Wexford Education Centre, Kildare Education Centre, Limerick Education Centre and Monaghan Education Centre, Kilkenny Education Centre organised the 'Enhancing Teaching and Learning Post-Pandemic' Conference online.
+In March 2021, in partnership with Wexford Education Support Centre, Kildare Education Support Centre, Limerick Education Support Centre and Monaghan Education Centre, Kilkenny Education Centre organised the 'Enhancing Teaching and Learning Post-Pandemic' Conference online.
 A recording of the Conference is available on the ESCI Vimeo channel.

 Wellbeing for school staff forms a significant part of the Wellbeing Policy Statement and Framework for Practice 2018-2023.
 In November 2020, Education Support Centres Ireland (ESCI) launched the Ignite Your Light - Minding Ourselves as we Light the Way for Others series of events.
 School staff can view the various webinars in the series, along with previous Midday Moments, on the ESCI website.
 As part of this series, ESCI released a number of Ignite Your Light - Minding Ourselves as we Light the Way for Others podcasts, which can also be found on the ESCI website.